Torsion subgroups of small cancellation groups: Quadric complexes and quadrization of a complex

-It is easy to see that each $2$-cell is a square, therefore the quadrization of a complex is a square complex.
-In this paper sometimes we will consider some cells in both the complex $X$ and its quadrization $Y$ at the same time.
+All $2$-cells are squares, therefore the quadrization of a complex is a square complex.
+In this paper sometimes we will consider cells in both the complex $X$ and its quadrization $Y$ at the same time.
 In such cases we will denote by $\widehat{x}$ the $0$- or $2$-cell corresponding to the vertex $x$ from $Y$.